dmbarbour/wikilon/docs/AwelonLang.md

 Although initial emphasis is textual views, it is feasible to model richly interactive graphical views involving tables, graphs, canvases, checkboxes, sliders, drop-down menus, and so on.
 A sophisticated projectional editor could support frames or a zoomable interface where a word's definition may be logically inlined into the current view.

 *Aside:* The vast majority of punctuation characters were reserved for use with editable views.
 It's a lot easier to develop sophisticated editable views when we don't need to worry about ambiguity with Awelon words.

+*Note:* This approach to syntax - starting with something simple and projecting over it - is not something widely experimented with in conventional programming systems.
+We'll need to see how well it works in practice.

 ### Named Local Variables